 In this context, the Government has set up a number of social programs for targeted populations, via the Social Cohesion Support Fund (FACS).
 In 2015, the Government allocated a total amount of MAD 3.8bn to these programs.
 They concern RAMED, the Tayssir program to support schooling for children, the Royal Initiative “1 Million Schoolbags”, the program to support widows in vulnerable situations, and the program to support people with specific needs.

-In this context, the new organic finance law (budgetary process) and key institutional reforms, such as advanced regionalization, will contribute to strengthening coordination for the achievement of the SDGs.
+In this context, the new organic finance law (budgetary process) and key institutional reforms, such as advanced regionalization, will contribute to strengthening coordination for the achievement of the SDGs in Morocco.
 Regionalizing the implementation of the SDGs will give greater clarity and consistency to priorities, and improve the allocation of resources for the achievement of these goals.

-What leeway do you have in conducting national policies, given the diverse and varied international programs which may overlap or be in conflict (MCC, SDGs, Climate) ?
+What leeway do you have in conducting national policies, given the international programs which may overlap or be in conflict ?

-We should first remember that the SDGs are in line with the national development agenda, and that they figure prominently in sectoral development strategies.
+We should first remember that the SDGs are in line with the national development agenda of Morocco, and that they figure prominently in sectoral development strategies.
 Similarly, projects which are part of the cooperation program with the Millennium Challenge Corporation, focused on education, training and land productivity, are in line with the SDGs.

 Coming to the leeway, it involves being progressive.
 We are going to set targets to be achieved and priorities at national level, depending on our development goals and our financing capacity.